LemmyNet/lemmy-docs/src/administration/install_docker.md

 # Docker Installation

 Make sure you have both docker and docker-compose(>=`2.0`) installed.
 On Ubuntu, just run `apt install docker-compose-v2 docker.io`.
+On Debian, you need to install Docker [using their official installation instructions and custom `apt` repo](https://docs.docker.com/engine/install/debian/).
 Next,

 ```bash
 # Create a folder for the lemmy files. the location doesnt matter, you can put this anywhere you want